 - Secure Checkout

 - Unlimited Bandwidth

-This all really good and it gives you peace of mind that all of the ecommerce aspects of your site a protected by good quality hosting.
+This is all really good and it gives you peace of mind that all of the ecommerce aspects of your site a protected by good-quality hosting.
 With WooCommerce, all of this comes down to your hosting and this means you need to have good quality, secure web hosting in order for it all to work properly.

-To do a comparison between these two plugins, I did do some testing.
-I created a demo site with just WordPress installed and the Storefront theme.
-I removed all other plugins and installed Ecwid and ran it through Pingdom’s speed tool and then repeated this with WooCommerce and got the following results.
+To do a comparison between these two plugins, we created a demo site with just WordPress installed and the Storefront theme, with no additional plugins installed and ran both Ecwid and WooCommerce through Pingdom’s speed tool and got the following results.